samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Raised by Another

-A powerful individual finds the adventurers’ bodies and has them raised from the dead, putting the adventurers in the debt of their rescuer.
+A powerful individual finds the adventurers' bodies and has them raised from the dead, putting the adventurers in the debt of their rescuer.
 What if the adventurers wake up decades after their death, returned to life by a [Resurrection](/spells/2618953-resurrection) spell cast by someone who believed they had an important role to play in this future era?

 #### Rescue Mission